Hydroelectric power in India

+India's hydroelectric power output dropped by 16.3% in the fiscal year ending March 31, 2024, the largest decline in 38 years, primarily due to low rainfall.
+This decrease led to hydroelectricity's share of India's total power generation falling to a historic low of 8.3%.
+As a result, the country's reliance on coal increased, with hydro generation reaching a five-year low of 146 billion kWh.
+The lack of rainfall was attributed to the lightest rainfall since 2018 and potentially influenced by the El Niño weather pattern.
+Consequently, hydroelectric power's role in the Indian energy mix is diminishing, with its reliability questioned due to erratic weather patterns.

+Advantages of hydroelectric plants are not limited to power generation.
+In fact, many of its other services are becoming increasingly important in the context of the energy transition and climate change.
+Hydropower plants offer a broad range of services to the grid that includes balancing and ancillary services.
+Additionally, hydropower can provide water services such as flood control, irrigation control, water distribution, recreational facilities, and wastewater control.

 Hydroelectric potential

 India's economically exploitable and viable hydroelectric potential is estimated to be 148,701 MW.
 An additional 6,780 MW from smaller hydro schemes (with capacities of less than 25 MW) is estimated as exploitable.
 56 sites for pumped storage schemes with an aggregate installed capacity of 94,000 MW have also been identified.
 In central India, the hydroelectric power potential from the Godavari, Mahanadi, Nagavali, Vamsadhara and Narmada river basins has not been developed on a major scale due to potential opposition from the tribal population.